 GeneCards Summary for PLCZ1 Gene

 PLCZ1 (Phospholipase C, Zeta 1) is a Protein Coding gene.
+Diseases associated with PLCZ1 include male reproductive system disease and cystic fibrosis.
 Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include calcium ion binding and phosphatidylinositol phospholipase C activity.
+GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCH1.

 UniProtKB/Swiss-Prot for PLCZ1 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 In vitro, hydrolyzes PtdIns(4,5)P2 in a Ca(2+)-dependent manner.
 Triggers intracellular Ca(2+) oscillations in oocytes solely during M phase and is involved in inducing oocyte activation and initiating embryonic development up to the blastocyst stage.
 Is therefore a strong candidate for the egg-activating soluble sperm factor that is transferred from the sperm into the egg cytoplasm following gamete membrane fusion.
 May exert an inhibitory effect on phospholipase-C-coupled processes that depend on calcium ions and protein kinase C, including CFTR trafficking and function.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.